 Bose headphones and earbuds have a solid track record with digital assistant support, and the QuietComfort Earbuds are no exception.
 Bose’s mic array demonstrates superb speech recognition, picking up every vocalized command and syllable.
 Siri and Google Assistant operate smoothly on their respective platforms.
 I was also surprised by how well this feature worked on macOS, which hasn’t always been the case for me when using other models on my MacBook Pro.

 Bose also confirmed that the digital assistant feature is native to whatever smartphone you’re using, meaning it will also work with Bixby (Samsung) and even Cortana (Microsoft).
 Alexa is MIA.

-Bose QuietComfort Earbuds: Active noise cancellation and Ambient Sound
+Bose QuietComfort Earbuds review: Active noise cancellation and Ambient Sound

 If you thought Bose kept us waiting three years to produce anything less than best-in-class noise cancellation, then you’re naively mistaken.
 The QuietComfort Earbuds are hands down the best noise-cancelling buds out there, rewarding listeners with 10 adjustable levels of noise cancellation and nearly matching the Bose 700’s ANC performance.

 If you’re someone who wants complete silence during office hours or when binging YouTube videos, keep the buds at max level (10).
 This setting does a phenomenal job of blocking out ambient sounds across the frequency spectrum.
 I tested the technology in multiple settings to get a feel for its noise-neutralizing capabilities.
 The barge work taking place right in front of the house was unnoticeable, along with the whisking cars and dump trucks that passed by the house.
 Inside, I had fun vibing out to Spotify playlists without my siblings-in-law distracting me.